Remote predictability of quantum measurement outcomes: Pure entangled state versus its dephased counterpart

 \section{Pure entangled state versus its dephased counterpart}

-In this section we aim to compare the nonlocal predictability of a measurement on one-half of a pure entangled state with the same measurement on the one-half of a classically correlated state.
+In this section we aim to compare the remote predictability of a measurement on one-half of a pure entangled state with the same measurement on the one-half of a classically correlated state.
 For a valid comparison with a pure entangled state, it is motivating to choose a classically correlated state which turns out after a noisy map acts on the entangled state.
 Since we assume that Bob prepares the joint system and sends one subsystem to Alice, it is plausible to assume that Alice's subsystem is influenced by some noise.
-We assume here that such a noise is a dephasing map and see its effect on the nonlocal predictability of Bob (see Fig. \ref{fig:schematic}(b) for a schematic).
-Without loss of any generality, we assume that the systems undergo dephasing in the computational basis.
-A full dephasing map acting on Alice's part of the shared state, $\rho_{AB}$ is defined as:
+We assume here that such a noise is a dephasing map and see its effect on the remote predictability of Bob (see Fig. \ref{fig:schematic}(b) for a schematic).
+Another reason to consider dephasing on Alice's system is that it allows us to compare a coherent superposition of product states (a pure entangled state) with a classical mixture of the same product states (dephased counterpart of the pure entangled state).
+Without loss of generality, we assume that the systems undergo dephasing in the computational basis.
+A full dephasing map acting on Alice's part of the shared state, $\rho_{AB}$, is defined as: